SlenderFox/GameEngine/Notes.md

 	- [ ] ~~Allow callbacks to pass member functions~~
 - [ ] Update destroying a single texture to allow for a new one to replace it
 - [ ] Create a new project for unit tests, use constexpr asserts
+- [ ] Update Texture
+	- [ ] Overload equality operator for Texture
+	- [ ] Update how unloading and cleanup is done